sparkflows/sparkflows-docs/docs/tutorials/data-engineering/dedup-customers.rst

 Dedup Customers
 =============

-Data Deduplication refers to a technique for eliminating redundant data in a data set.
+Data Deduplication refers to a technique for eliminating redundant data in a dataset.
 In the process of Deduplication, extra copies of the same data are deleted, leaving only one copy to be stored.